 Get Your Grains

-Eating whole grains like whole wheat breads, brown rice, whole grain cereals, oatmeal, whole wheat pasta, and unsalted pretzels or popcorn is a good way to get fiber.
-Fiber helps lower your cholesterol and also keeps you feeling full longer.
+Eating whole grains like whole wheat breads, brown rice, whole grain cereals, oatmeal, whole wheat pasta, and popcorn is a good way to get fiber.
+Some fiber helps lower your cholesterol and also keeps you feeling full longer.
 For a diet of 2,000 calories per day: Eat six to eight servings a day.
 One serving is a slice of bread, 1 ounce of dry cereal, or ½ cup of cooked whole wheat pasta, rice, or oatmeal (about the size of half a baseball).

 Load Your Plate With Vegetables